cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

   * `public_ip_address` The instance's public IP address.

 **Additional**
-To use the instance in VPC, you must connect the instance to a subnet using the `cloudify.aws.relationships.instance_contained_in_subnet` relationship.
+To use the instance in a VPC, you must connect the instance to a subnet using the `cloudify.aws.relationships.instance_contained_in_subnet` relationship.

 ## cloudify.aws.nodes.WindowsInstance